The world’s first all-cloth Positive Airway Pressure (PAP) mask

 Try at home and, if you're not completely satisfied, return it within 14-days for a full refund of the original purchase price(Less $10 shipping)

-The SleepWeaver Advance is the original soft cloth CPAP mask designed to help people sleep and breathe in comfort.
 The SleepWeaver Advance is the first ever non-allergenic and breathable cloth CPAP mask.

 **One size fits most** A new mask for smaller faces is also available - SleepWeaver Advance Small Soft Cloth CPAP Mask.